Birds of a feather flock together

 Modified by Otl Aicher, in 1969

-In fact, it’s probably wise that I steer clear of birds altogether.
+In fact, when you consider what other airline logos look like, it’s probably a wise move to steer clear of birds altogether.
+Look at these.

 Designed by Vignelli Associates, in 1967